-The assessable income for the current year of a company that is not required by law to insure, and does not insure, against liability for workers' compensation claims includes an amount equal to the amount (if any) by which:
+The assessable income for the \current year of a company that is not required by law to insure, and does not insure, against liability for workers' compensation claims includes an amount equal to the amount (if any) by which:

-- (a) the value, at the end of the previous income year, of the company's liability for such claims that: - (i) arose from events that occurred in that or an earlier income year; and - (ii) were not paid in full before the end of the previous income year; exceeds - (b) the value, at the end of the current year, of that liability.
+- (a) the value, at the end of the previous income year, of the company's liability for such claims that: - (i) arose from events that occurred in that or an earlier income year; and - (ii) were not paid in full before the end of the previous income year; exceeds - (b) the value, at the end of the current year, of that liability. - Note: Those values are worked out under section 321-90.